raganwald-deprecated/homoiconic/2012/08/decisioons_decisions.md

 [YouAreDaChef]: https://github.com/raganwald/YouAreDaChef "YouAreDaChef, AOP for JavaScript and CoffeeScript"

-And what is this YouAreDaChef?
+And what is this [YouAreDaChef]?
 It's a library that appears to solve the same problem.
 Here's a look at how it works, starting with our advice.
 Note that these are not decorators, they don't modify a function:

 ```coffeescript
 triggers = (eventStrings...) ->